lgiordani/cabook/manuscript/part_3_gaudi_a_helper_library_for_clean_architectures_in_python/chapter_03_pydemic_a_boardgame_implemented_with_gaudi.md

-# Pydemic: a boardgame implemented with gaudi
+# Chapter 2 - Pydemic

 The game we are going to develop is called PyDemic, and it is a Python version of the beautiful Pandemic game by Matt Leacock.
 I will create the main engine, without discussing any external interface like Web clients, graphics and so on, as these topics are outside the scope of this book.